Jewish music: Preclassical, classical, romantic and 20th-century composers

 Salamone Rossi (1570 – c.
-1630) of Mantua composed a series of choral settings called "The Songs of Solomon", based on Jewish liturgical and biblical texts.
+1630) of Mantua composed a series of choral settings titled "the Songs of Solomon", based on Jewish liturgical and biblical texts.

-Most art musicians of Jewish origin in the 19th century composed music that cannot be considered Jewish in any sense.
+Most 19th-century art musicians of Jewish origin composed music that cannot be considered Jewish in any sense.
 In the words of Peter Gradenwitz, from this period onwards, the issue is "no longer the story of Jewish music, but the story of music by Jewish masters."
-Jacques Offenbach (1819–1880), a leading composer of operetta in the 19th century, was the son of a cantor, and grew up steeped in traditional Jewish music.
-Yet there is nothing about his music which could be characterized as Jewish in terms of style, and he himself did not consider his work to be Jewish.
-Felix Mendelssohn, the grandson of the Jewish philosopher Moses Mendelssohn, continued to acknowledge his Jewish origins, even though he was baptized as a Reformed Christian at the age of seven.
+Jacques Offenbach (1819–1880), a leading operetta composer in the 19th century, was the son of a hazzan (חַזָּן), and grew up steeped in traditional Jewish music.
+Yet there is nothing in his music that could be characterized as Jewish in style, and he himself did not consider his work to be Jewish.
+Felix Mendelssohn, the grandson of the Jewish philosopher Moses Mendelssohn, continued to acknowledge his Jewish origins despite being baptized as a Reformed Christian at the age of seven.
 He occasionally drew inspiration from Christian sources, but there is nothing characteristically Jewish about any of his music.